StephenThacker/ImpliedVolatility/README.md

 On the other hand, solving entire CRR trees is computationally intensive and cannot be done quickly.
 To the best of my knowledge, modern systems use a technique called "Deamericanization", where an American Option is transformed into a European Option and the options contract is solved parametrically using a Black-Scholes solver.
 This allows for faster processing of Implied Volatility surfaces, which are typically processed in real-time.

-There are other limitations too.
-This engine does not adjust for stock splits, future dividend growth rates are not modeled into the future dividend distributions.
+The second major area for improvement is with quality assurance.
+I do not yet have access to a professional grade dataset for testing my surfaces against.

-Other areas for improvement include adding quality assurance against a professional data set and removing arbitrage/no arbitrage on the surface.
+Other areas for improvement include removing arbitrage/no arbitrage on the surface, adjusting for stock splits, and future dividend growth rates for dividend adjustments.

 ## References